Victory/SharePodcasts/README.md

 This is currently a work in progress see [todos](#todos)

 # Building [![Build Status](https://travis-ci.org/Victory/SharePodcasts.svg?branch=master)](https://travis-ci.org/Victory/SharePodcasts)

+### npm
-First run npm upgrade to  install the webpack tools
+First run npm upgrade to install the webpack and other js/css depenencies (Here using nvm to get the correct version of npm)

+    nvm install 7.5.0
     npm upgrade

-Its highly recommended to use `nvm` to get version 6.
+### Rocker Gradle Plugin

-You must have the Rocker Gradle Plugin
+You must have the Rocker Gradle Plugin which is not yet in maven central, so has to be built from source

+    # cd to same directory where cloned this (SharePodcast) repo.
+    #   `rocker` and `SharePodcasts` should be sibilings in file structure

+    git clone -b rocker-gradle-plugin https://github.com/Victory/rocker.git
+    cd rocker/rocker-gradle-plugin
+    ../../SharePodcasts/gradlew build
+    ../../SharePodcasts/gradlew uploadArchives

+### Compiling javascript
 Javascript is compiled with webpack.

     ./gradlew -t compileWebpack